dillesca/freeze-fest/README.md

 ```

 Replace the placeholders with your project ID, database password, and Cloud SQL instance details.
 Map `DATABASE_URL` from Secret Manager if you prefer not to inline credentials.

+## Admin access

+- Sign in at `/admin/login` using `ADMIN_USERNAME` / `ADMIN_PASSWORD`.
+- Set `ADMIN_SESSION_SECRET` so the login cookie can be signed securely (must be consistent across deployments).
+- Only authenticated admins see tournament controls (start/reset bracket) and score editing forms on the bracket page.